portworx/px-dev/px_commandline.md

 ```

 # Volume create and options
-Portworx storage volumes are created from the cluster's global capacity.
+Storage is durable, elastic, and has fine-grained controls.
+Volumes are created from the global capacity of a cluster.
 Capacity and throughput can be expanded by adding a node to the cluster.
 Storage volumes are protected from hardware and node failures through automatic replication.

-Throughput is controlled per container and can be shared.
+* Durability: replication is set through policy, using the High-Avalability setting
+ * Each write is synchronously replicated to a quorum set of nodes
+ * Any hardware failure means that the replicated volume has the latest acknowledged writes
+* Elastic: capacity and throughput can be added at each level, at any time
+ * Volumes are thinly provisioned, only using capacity as needed by the container
+  * the volume's maxium size can be expanded and contracted, even after data has been written to the volume

 A volume can be created before use by its container or by the container directly at runtime.
-Polices can also be applied to a running container's volume.
 Creating a volume returns the volume's ID.
 This same volume ID will be returned in Docker commands (such as ```Docker volume ls```) as is shown in pxctl commands.

 Example of creating a volume through pxctl, where the volume ID is returned:
 ```
 # pxctl create volume foobar
 3903386035533561360
 ```
-Each volume creation can apply fine-grained policies that control that volume.
-Policies enforce how the volume is replicated across the cluster, IOPs priority, filesystem, blocksize, and additional parameters described below.
-Policies are specified as options on the command line or through a Docker Compose file.
-Using a Kubernetes Pod spec is upcoming in a future release.

-Examples:
-* Replication is set on the policy through the High-Avalability setting
- * Each write is synchronously replicated to a quorum set of nodes
- * Any hardware failure means that the replicated volume has the latest acknowledged writes
+Throughput is controlled per container and can be shared.
+Volumes have fine-grained control, set through policy.

-* Throughput is set on a policy by the Class of Service setting and shared
+ * Throughput is set by the Class of Service setting and throughput capacity is pooled
   * Adding a node to the cluster expands the available throughput for reads and writes
- * Any node in the cluster can access the volume, whether that volume is local or on another node
   * The best node is selected to service reads, whether that read is from a local storage device or another node's
- * Throughput is aggregated on reads, where multiple nodes can service one read request in parallel streams
+  * Read throughput is aggregated, where multiple nodes can service one read request in parallel streams
+* Fine-grained controls: policies are specified per volume and give full control to storage
+ * Policies enforce how the volume is replicated across the cluster, IOPs priority, filesystem, blocksize, and additional parameters described below.
+ * Policies are specified at create time and can be applied to existing volumes.

 Policies are set on the volume through the options parameter.
+They can also be set through a Docker Compose file.
+Using a Kubernetes Pod spec is upcoming in a future release.

-The available options are shown through the create volume --help command, as shown below:
+The available options are shown through the --help command, as shown below:
 ```
 # pxctl create volume --help
 NAME: